1. 4.13 Custom elements

 To look up a custom element definition, given a document, namespace, localName, and is, perform the following steps.
 They will return either a custom element definition or null:

-1. If namespace is not the HTML namespace, return null.
+1. If namespace is not the HTML namespace, then return null.

-2. If document's browsing context is null, return null.
+2. If document's browsing context is null, then return null.

 3. Let registry be document's relevant global object's CustomElementRegistry object.

-4. If there is a custom element definition in registry with name and local name both equal to localName, return that custom element definition.
+4. If registry's custom element definition set contains an item with name and local name both equal to localName, then return that item.

-5. If there is a custom element definition in registry with name equal to is and local name equal to localName, return that custom element definition.
+5. If registry's custom element definition set contains an item with name equal to is and local name equal to localName, then return that item.

 6. Return null.